From Setup to Success: A Guide for Teaching Crochet Classes with Ashley The Loopy Lamb

 Teaching in-person classes is not only super fun but it’s also an excellent way to connect with other makers in the community and expand your career!
 With the right setup, you can create an engaging and productive learning environment that benefits both you and your students.

-Who better to give newbie teachers advice on setting up your classroom than gosadi early access user Ashley Park of The Loopy Lamb fresh off the heels of her most recent amigurumi class at Knit City Canada.
+Who better to give newbie teachers advice on setting up your classroom than gosadi early access user Ashley Parker of The Loopy Lamb fresh off the heels of her most recent amigurumi class at Knit City Canada.
 From arranging tables and chairs to utilizing technology effectively, Ashley covers all the essentials you’ll need to know to get started.

 Take it away, Ashley